yuki-nyaa/4fc52ce/doc/index.md

 size of the matched text in bytes.
 Because the pointer points to a string that is not 0-terminated, use the size to determine the matching part.

-The pointer is `NULL` when the group capture has no match.
+The pointer is `nullptr` when the group capture has no match.

 For example: